Meet Carson - A Role Model Student

-Carson has been a role model student at SCEIC since 2009.
+Carson was role model student at SCEIC in 2009.
 His family heard about our school from a neighbor.
 They scheduled a tour and visited several other local preschools as well.
 Carson’s mom, Jennifer, said, “Everywhere else paled in comparison.”

 One of the things that stood out to the family was the low student-to-teacher ratio as well as the unique inclusive learning opportunity.
 “It is very special to see children at such a young age develop an appreciation and acceptance of individual differences.
 My son has developed a special friendship that is reciprocated with a special needs little girl in his class.
 It warms my heart to see the two of them smile at one another and play together.
 She enjoys Carson as much as he enjoys her!”

 Carson has benefited from attending SCEIC.
 His family notes that he has shown tremendous cognitive growth.
 On tests of cognitive skills, Carson is testing at a 4 year old level- well above his current age.

 Not only is SCEIC helping Carson gain academic skills, but we are also fostering an understanding of qualities and differences that make each person unique.
 Classmates have benefited from Carson’s modeling of proper social behavior.
 His teacher notes, “When Carson sees another child who doesn’t have a toy or isn’t playing, he always tries to include them in activities.”

 Carson has learned that some students can’t communicate the same way he does.
 He has learned how to help a fellow student with visual aides that are used in the classroom to help students communicate their wants and needs.